 The CMP document will have an appreciably positive impact, by:

 - Assisting the decision makers to take informed decisions towards better management of imminent change.

 - Contributing to the proper restoration and development of the fair

 - Contributing to the efforts of the State Party towards the inscription of the RKIF on the World Heritage List.

 The RKIF_CMP project is a pilot project in Lebanon, through which UNESCO aims to set the standards and provide guidelines suitable for the local context, in order to encourage for similar practices to be adopted in the future, for all types of heritage buildings.

 Areas of intervention

-Contributing to the attainment of the Sustainable Development Goals in urban contexts, the CMP sets a course of action for future development policies and strategies of the city and the site itself.
-In particular, the project shall contribute to SDG 11, mainly target 11.4: Strengthening efforts to protect and safeguard the world’s cultural heritage.
+Contributing to the attainment of the Sustainable Development Goals (SDGs) in urban contexts, the CMP sets a course of action for future development policies and strategies of the city and the site itself.
+In particular, the project shall contribute to goal 11 of the SDG, specifically targeting 11.4: “Strengthening efforts to protect and safeguard the world’s cultural heritage”.